citizensadvice/design-system/styleguide/tokens/borders.md

 ### SASS mixin

-The `border` mixin can be used in your custom classes for a more semantic approach
+The `border` mixin can be used in your custom classes

 `@mixin cads-border($side: a, $width: $cads-border-width-medium, $radius: 0, $colour: $cads-language__neutral-mid)`